olcf/olcf-user-docs/data/index.rst

 .. note::
    HPSS is now read-only.
 Users cannot transfer data into HPSS and should instead use :ref:`kronos`.
 For more information on migrating your files from HPSS to Kronos or another storage location, see the :ref:`hpss-migration` section.

 HSI (Hierarchial Storage Interface) is used to transfer data to/from OLCF systems and HPSS.
 When retrieving data from a tar archive larger than 1 TB, we recommend that you pull only the files that you need rather than the full archive.
-Examples of this will be given in the htar section below.
+Examples of this will be given in the :ref:`htar` section below.
 Issuing the command ``hsi`` will start HSI in interactive mode.
 Alternatively, you can use:

      ``hsi [options] command(s)``